lilab001/ML-Toolkit/README.md

 Hey there

-This folder contains a Tool kit that can be used to study various dataset.
-I use it as a reference when encountering different situations and also organizing the various topics one can come accross and keep code/examples handy.
+This folder contains a Tool kit that can be used to study datasets.

+I use it as a reference to keep code/examples handy.

 Feel free to snoop around and leave comments !